-The Governing Body challenges us to make sure we constantly improve the quality of provision for children with SEN/D and the outcomes that they achieve.
-We have several parents on the governing body and one of their roles is to represent the views and concerns of all parents, including those with children with SEN/D. We have a governor who takes a particular responsibility for SEN/D matters.
-She meets with our SENDCO once a term and makes visits to classrooms looking at learning and teaching.
-She reports termly to the full GB.
+The Governing Body challenges us to make sure we constantly improve the quality of provision for children with SEND and the outcomes that they achieve.
+We have a governor who takes responsibility for SEND matters.
+He meets with our SENDCo once a term and makes visits to classrooms looking at learning and teaching.
+He reports termly to the full GB.
 We fully involve our governors when we review and revise our SEN policy and our Local Offer at the end of each school year.
-The governor with responsibility for SEN/D is Justine Thornton.
+The governor with responsibility for SEND is Anthony Mirams.

-We undertake visits to local schools to share our practice and look at aspects of their practice.
-Our Special Educational Needs and Disabilities Coordinator (SENDCO) attends the Local Authority SENDCO forum which keeps all schools up to date with national developments and local projects on inclusion.
+We undertake visits to local schools, such as Kentish Town Primary and Netley Primary School and Centre for Autism, to look at aspects of their practice.
+Our Special Educational Needs and Disabilities Coordinator (SENDCo) attends both the Local Authority SENDCo forum and Camden Learning’s SEND Hub, which keep schools up to date with national developments, local projects on inclusion and best practice.